 The AD6620 serial outputs are designed to operate at very high speed.
 As such, care must be taken when driving the serial output lines.
 These high speed lines must be treated as transmission lines.
-Critical lines include the SCLK,

-SDFS, SDFE, SDI and SDO.
+Critical lines include the SCLK, SDFS, SDFE, SDI and SDO.
 It is recommended that these lines be series source terminated with the characteristic impedance of the driven line.
 If the lines are longer than a few inches, digital line buffers should be used as shown below.
 Buffering in this manner will prevent reflections on the serial lines from disrupting operation of the AD6620.
-A good reference on transmision lines is found in the "MECL System Design Handbook" by Motorola Inc, Stock code HB205R1/D.
+A good reference on transmission lines is found in the "MECL System Design Handbook" by Motorola Inc, Stock code HB205R1/D.

-Figure xx.
-Serial Line buffering and series source termination
+Figure 54.
+Serial Line Buffering and Series Source Termination